oresttokovenko/oresttokovenko.github.io/_posts/2021-12-25-aws-data-analytics-specialty.markdown

       - Allows for parallel processing and greater speed
       - Considerations
         - Using EMR automatic scaling to scale up/down based on the YARN resources to prevent resource contention
-        - Running multiple steps in parallel requires more memory and CPU utlization from the master node than running one step at a time
+        - Running multiple steps in parallel requires more memory and CPU utilization from the master node than running one step at a time
         - Use YARN scheduling features such as FairScheduler or CapacityScheduler to run multiple steps in parallel
-        - If you run out of resources because the cluster is running too many concurent steps, manually cancel any running steps to free up resources
+        - If you run out of resources because the cluster is running too many concurrent steps, manually cancel any running steps to free up resources
+    - **EMR - AWS integration**
+      - AWS VPC to configure the virutal network in which you launch your instances
+      - S3 to store input and output data
+      - CloudWatch to monitor cluster performance and configure alarms
+      - IAM to configure permissions
+      - CloudTrail to audit requests made to the service
+      - Data Pipeline to schedule and start your clusters
   - ### _Batch versus Streaming ETL Services_
     - Based on your use case, you need to select the best tool or service
     - Batch or Streaming ETL